HenryGry02/Basic-Calculator/README.md

 # Basic-Calculator
-A basic calculator for elementary school students
+A basic calculator for elementary school students.
+Includes plus, minus, multiply, and divide.